-Technically businesses with aggregate turnovers of less than 40 lakhs are exempt from filing GST returns in India.
+Technically, businesses with aggregate turnovers of less than 40 lakhs are exempt from filing GST returns in India.
 The Central Board of Indirect Taxes and Customs (CBIC) have also tried to introduce further relaxations for small businesses and start-ups to reduce their GST compliance burdens.
-Registration under GST:

 Registration as part of the GST system means that the taxpayer will be registered on the official system and will be able to collect input tax credit on the taxes paid for their customers.
 Registration means that the taxpayer will be recognized as a supplier of services, can collect tax from their customers and receive input tax credit on the taxes paid for suppliers and purchasers.
 The input tax credits that are claimed can also be utilized by the taxpayer towards payment of taxes on further supply.

-The following supplier of services has to be registered under the GST law regardless of their turnover:
+The following supplier of services have to be registered under the GST law, regardless of their turnover

 Taxable supply providers have to be registered under the central GST and the respective state GST.

-There is also the composition scheme which has been introduced to specifically help small business with turnovers less than 75 lakhs.
-Composition Scheme for Small Businesses:
+There is also the composition scheme, which has been introduced to specifically help small business with turnovers less than 75 lakhs.

-While the GST limit used to be business with aggregate turnovers of less than 20 lakhs.
-This limit has now been increased to 40 lakhs in 2020.
+While the GST limit used to be on businesses with aggregate turnovers of less than 20 lakhs, this limit has now been increased to 40 lakhs in 2020.
 This means that businesses with aggregate turnovers lesser than 40 lakhs are now exempt from having to pay GST.

 Furthermore, small businesses have also been exempted from mandatory e-invoicing under GST.
-The government had made the process of e-invoicing or electronic invoicing mandatory for businesses with aggregate turnovers of INR 400 crores in 2020.
+The Government had made the process of e-invoicing or electronic invoicing mandatory for businesses with aggregate turnovers of INR 400 crores in 2020.
 This threshold was reduced to INR 100 crores in January of 2021.
-And as of March 2021, this threshold has further been lower to cover businesses with aggregate turnovers of INR 50 crore or more.
-The threshold has been fixed at INR 50 crore to try and protect the interests of smaller entities.
+As of March 2021, this threshold has further been lowered to cover businesses with aggregate turnovers of INR 50 crore or more.
+The threshold has been fixed at INR 50 crore to try to protect the interests of smaller entities.

 India has also recently launched a quarterly filing system for businesses with less than 5 crore turnover.
 This new scheme called the Quarterly Return Filing & Monthly Payment of Taxes (QRMP) scheme will be applicable for small taxpayers with aggregate annual income of less than INR 5 crores.
 They will be provided the option of choosing to file returns either monthly or quarterly, under the scheme.
 To be eligible, they must be registered under GST and should have filed applicable sales return till November 30 2020.
 The scheme came into effect on January 1st 2021.

-While new rules are being introduced to increase GST returns for the government, India is still seeking to protect the interests of small businesses and entities, especially knowing the burdens caused by the pandemic of the last year.
-How to Obtain Registration for GST:
+While new rules are being introduced to increase GST returns for the Government, India is still seeking to protect the interests of small businesses and entities, especially knowing the burdens caused by the pandemic.

 The process for GST registration is fully digital, and is a hassle free process.
 Before initiating the registration process, companies must be sure to have the following details and documents: